Laura Branigan: 1981–1990: Mainstream success

-In 1984, Branigan's live show was recorded twice, for a syndicated radio concert series and a concert video.
-Branigan was also nominated for an award at the American Music Awards of 1985 for favorite pop/rock female video artist, won by Cyndi Lauper.
-Also in 1985, Branigan performed the main theme song for the television mini-series Hollywood Wives, based on the novel by Jackie Collins.
+Branigan's live show was recorded twice in 1984, for a nationally syndicated radio special, and for a concert video.
+Branigan was nominated at the American Music Awards of 1985 for favorite pop/rock female video artist (won by Cyndi Lauper).
+In 1985, Branigan performed the main theme for the mini-series Hollywood Wives, based on the Jackie Collins novel.

-By the time Branigan's fourth album, Hold Me was released in July 1985, "Self Control" was a worldwide success.
-The hits continued with "Spanish Eddie", which was her sixth U.S. Billboard top 40 pop hit in two and a half years.
-The subsequent single release "Hold Me" was a U.S. top-40 dance hit, and Branigan's introduction of the rock ballad "I Found Someone" (co-written by Michael Bolton, a later hit for Cher) scored even higher on the adult contemporary chart.
-However, neither song was supported by a music video, and both stalled at the low end of the Hot 100 chart.
-On June 13, 1985, Branigan made her fourth appearance on legendary TV music show American Bandstand, performing "Spanish Eddie" and "Hold Me".
+By the time of Branigan's fourth album, Hold Me, in 1985, "Self Control" was a worldwide success.
+The hits continued with "Spanish Eddie", her sixth U.S. Billboard top 40 hit.
+The title track "Hold Me" was a dance hit, and Branigan's introduction of "I Found Someone" (co-written with Michael Bolton, and later covered by Cher) scored on the adult contemporary chart.
+Branigan made her fourth appearance on American Bandstand to perform "Spanish Eddie" and "Hold Me".